kohana/core/guide/kohana/upgrading.md

 If for some reason you are overloading your controller's constructor, it has changed to:

 	public function __construct(Request $request, Response $response)

+## index.php / bootstrap.php changes

+The main change here is that the request execution has been removed from bootstrap.php and moved to index.php.
+This allows you to use one bootstrap when doing testing.
+The reason for this change is that the bootstrap should only setup the environment.
+It shouldn't run it.